2020 was the warmest year in Europe since records began, according to data published on Friday by the EU climate monitoring service.

 Last year topped the previous temperature record in Europe 2019 by a whopping 0.4 degrees Celsius (0.72 Fahrenheit), the European Union’s Copernicus Climate Change Service said.

 Rising global temperatures are tied to the increase in greenhouse gases in the atmosphere.
-Chief among them is carbon dioxide, which is released by the burning of fossil fuels such as coal, oil and gas.
+Chief among them is carbon dioxide, which is released by burning fossil fuels such as coal, oil and gas.

 The data showed 2020 was 1.25 C (2.2 F) warmer than during the pre-industrial period from 1850-1900.